abusaeed2433/JavaBasic/out/production/JavaPractice/n_Regex/info3.md

       }

       matcher.appendTail(output); // rest of the part <-----------(a) System.out.println(output); // A train carrying more than a hundred men and women was traveling at the speed of a hundred miles per hour.
-The train fare was less than a hundred dollars per person.
+The train fare was less than a hundred dollars per student.
   }
   ```
 - In above solution, body of while loop will be executed 3 times,